 When talking about travel insurance, one phrase that commonly comes up is “pre-existing conditions.”
 This can determine what travel insurance you purchase, how much you pay for your insurance and what type of coverage you will receive.

 Having a pre-existing medical condition is very common.
 It’s important to consider any pre-existing conditions you may have when making decisions about travel health insurance.
-Even if a close family member is not traveling with you but has a pre-existing condition, it’s important to be aware of how it can affect travel insurance coverage before you purchase a plan.
+Even if a close family member is not travelling with you but has a pre-existing condition, it’s important to be aware of how it can affect travel insurance coverage before you purchase a plan.

 What is considered a pre-existing condition?